TV Meteorologist

 Best Rated

-Asked by drew about 9 years ago
+Asked by art rodriguez over 9 years ago

 If you were to move to a new city, what weather-related datapoints would matter to you?

-Asked by Steven about 8 years ago
+Asked by Steven over 8 years ago

 Hi Steven-If I understand the question you might try weather.gov.
 Click on the map for the region you are interested in.
 Each NWS office will have a link to local climate on the left nav bar.
 Weather Underground has good information for cities, or do a Google search for (city) climatology.
 Thanks!